GRE Score Percentiles 2023 – 2024

 The GRE test can be either computer-based or paper-based.
 Both the verbal reasoning and quantitative reasoning have two sections with 20 questions per section.
 The difficulty level in the second section depends on your performance in the first section.
 All questions in a section contribute equally to the score.
 Based on the number of questions you answer correctly within a section, a raw score is obtained which is then converted into a scaled score.

-In the analytical writing section of the computerised test, each of the two essays is reviewed by an experienced reader and receives a score on a six point scale.
-The essay also receives another computerised score from a program developed by ETS – the‘e-rater’.
+In the analytical writing section of the computerized test, each of the two essays is reviewed by an experienced reader and receives a score on a six point scale.
+The essay also receives another computerized score from a program developed by ETS – the‘e-rater’.
 In this section, you’d be required to tackle an issue and an argument separately, with thirty minutes for each.
-You’d be required to evaluate and critically analyse the given topic and present a concise and logical essay.
+You’d be required to evaluate and critically analyze the given topic and present a concise and logical essay.

 The GRE test also provides you with the ScoreSelect option which means that you have the freedom to decide which score you wish to send to the schools of your choice.